graphql/graphiql/packages/graphql-language-service-server/README.md

 module.exports = {
   extensions: {
     // add customDirectives *legacy*. you can now provide multiple schema pointers to config.schema/project.schema, including inline strings
-    "customDirectives": ["@myExampleDirective"],
+    customDirectives: ["@myExampleDirective"],
-     // a function that returns rules array with parameter `ValidationContext` from `graphql/validation` "customValidationRules": require('./config/customValidationRules')
+    // a function that returns rules array with parameter `ValidationContext` from `graphql/validation`
+    customValidationRules: require('./config/customValidationRules'),
-    "languageService": {
+    languageService: {
       // should the language service read schema for lookups from a cached file based on graphql config output?
       cacheSchemaFileForLookup: true
       // NOTE: this will disable all definition lookup for local SDL files }
   }
 }